computer-science-with-applications/book/src/data_structures/lists/index.rst

    b = 7
    print("{} times {} is {}".format(a, b, a*b))

-And we can also control the way in which the embedded values are formatted.
+Using format strings, we can control the way in which the embedded values are formatted.
 For example, when embedding a float, we can write ``{:.Nf}``, substituting the number of decimal places we want to print for ``N``:

 .. python-run::